Last updated: May 6, 2026

 |---|---|---|---|

-| Georgia State University | GSU-62 says seniors register on the first day of late registration. | If you opt out to register earlier, regular tuition and fees apply; lab fees can also apply. | GSU-62 |
+| Georgia State University | GSU-62 says accepted 62+ students may not register until the first day of late registration. | If you opt out to register earlier, regular tuition and fees apply.
+Lab fees and some other fees may also apply. | GSU-62 |

-| Georgia Southern University | Georgia Southern says adults 62+ may attend at no tuition cost on a space-available basis. | The same page lists a $30 application fee. | Adult Learners 62+ Program |
+| Georgia Southern University | Georgia Southern says adults 62+ who have been Georgia residents for at least one year may attend on a space-available basis at no tuition cost. | The page lists a $30 application fee, plus possible lab, parking, book, special course, and equipment fees. | Adult learners |

-| Kennesaw State University | KSU says standard tuition and fees may be waived. | Supplies, lab fees, special course fees, premium program fees, online tuition, and parking are listed as exceptions. | Tuition and Fees |
+| Kennesaw State University | KSU’s waiver form says legal Georgia residents age 62+ may have standard tuition and fees waived. | Supplies, lab fees, special course or major fees, premium program fees, and parking are listed as exceptions. | Waiver form |

-| Atlanta Technical College | Atlanta Tech waives standard tuition for eligible seniors. | Student-related fees, supplies, lab fees, special course or major fees, and parking are not waived. | Senior Citizen Waiver |
+| Atlanta Technical College | Atlanta Tech waives standard tuition for eligible seniors. | Student-related fees, supplies, lab fees, special course or major fees, and parking are not waived. | Senior waiver |

-| Savannah Technical College | Savannah Tech says seniors may register on the first day of the semester based on space available. | Mandatory fees, books, tools, and uniforms can still apply. | Georgia Residency and Senior Tuition Note |
+| Savannah Technical College | Savannah Tech says seniors may register on the first day of the semester based on space available. | Mandatory fees, books, tools, and uniforms can still apply. | Residency page |

 Free online classes for seniors and how they compare with local options